MEMO'24:

 Time/Date: 2:00PM - 5:30PM, Sunday, November 17, 2024

-Location: the Georgia World Congress Center, Atlanta
+Location: Room 302, the Georgia World Congress Center, Atlanta

 Introduction